mdowns1999/helloWorld/README.md

 3. Python 3.8.2

 # Useful Websites
 No Websites were used for this Lab.
+I had previously installed Python and git from other college courses.